To begin, load the interpretnn package.

 Our package works with a number of popular R packages for neural

-networks, and here we will use the nnet
+networks, and here we will use the nnet package.

 Now, load the data.